orsonteodoro/muslx32/README.txt

-webkit-gtk (just blank screen, jit is broken) evdev (semi broken and quirky; dev permissions need to be manually set or devices reloaded) grub2-install (doesn't work in x32 use lilo)
+webkit-gtk (just blank screen, jit is broken) evdev (semi broken and quirky; dev permissions need to be manually set or devices reloaded) grub2-install (doesn't work in x32 use lilo) xterm (works in root but not as user)

 Masks:
 >sys-libs/ncurses-5.9-r5